mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | s: ReleaseSite

-  | Makes a copy of the release site
+  | Adds a reference to the release site s to the list of release sites.

 * | **find_release_site**